Causewayed ring ditch

 A causewayed ring ditch is a type of prehistoric monument.

 It comprises a roughly circular ditch, segmented by several causeways which cross it.
 Within the ditch is a central area used for inhumations and cremations, usually covered beneath a barrow.
-They are considerable smaller than the causewayed enclosures they resemble.
+They are considerably smaller than the causewayed enclosures they resemble.

 In the British Isles they date to the Neolithic period.